nitinrabbit/Rep-data-testrep/PA1_template.md

 individual collected during the months of October and November 2012 and include the number of steps taken in 5 minute intervals each day.

+Based on the given data, we carry out some basic exploratory data analysis and answer some questions.
 The overall goal of this assignment is to make some basic exploratory data analysis to assess some activity patterns with regards to the anonymous individual's walking patterns.
 For each day, there are readings taken at particular 5-minute intervals.
 These readings correspond to the number of steps taken by the anonymous individual between the previous 5-minute interval to the current 5-minute interval.

 Data Layout
 ===========

-These intervals are assigned a unique ID which corresponds to the interval taken at that day.
-As an example, the ID of 15 means that at the third observation (i.e. at the 15 minute mark), that is when the reading was taken for this day.
+For each day, there are reading recorded at 5 minute interval, with a unique ID.As an example, the ID of 15 means that at the third observation (i.e. at the 15 minute mark), that is when the reading was taken for this day.
 There are 61 days between October and November, and as such there are 61 observations recorded at the 15 minute mark.
 Furthermore, there are 61 observations taken at the same time interval as they were taken each day within these two months.
 As such, there are 61 observations for the 20 minute mark, the 30 minute mark, the 45 minute mark and so on.
 In addition, for each day, there are 288 intervals / observations were recorded at per day.

 As such, the data provided to us is a 3-column data frame: